linhaowei1/MolRetrieval/README.md

 3. **Prepare model checkpoints**.
 To run `ChemBERTa`, `BioT5`, `MolT5`, and other SSL-based graph models, you need to download the corresponding checkpoints.
 When they're done, make sure the paths in  `utils/env_utils.py` is correct.

-   1. Download molecule language models: We suggest using `huggingface-cli` to download the models.
+   1. Download molecule language models: We suggest using `huggingface-cli` (check [this guide](https://huggingface.co/docs/huggingface_hub/guides/download), you need to install the latest `huggingface_hub` for downloading) to download the models.
 Use the following command (here's an examplar command for ChemBERTa):

       ```bash
       MODEL_DIR="ChemBERTa-77M-MTR"